 - Don’t plant in landscapes where trees have died from Armillaria root rot

 - Prevent waterlogging soils around trees – especially in warm months

 Lastly, root flares (or root collars) covered with soil are more susceptible to Armillaria root rot.
 It may be effective to excavate these flares with hand tools; however, this can create more problems by disturbing infected soil.
 For this reason, we recommend you consult a professional to see if this intervention is appropriate.

 A better, preventative solution is to ensure root flares are not covered with soil when planting new trees.

 Is something strange happening with your trees?
 Do you need help identifying a specific tree problem?
-Have an unidentified pest attacking your trees?
+Have an unidentified pest attacked your trees?
 Green Vista offers tree care consultations.
 Let our tree professionals assess your trees and recommend the appropriate services to keep your trees healthy!

 In need of tree care services?